← All posts

 From an operational readiness standpoint, having all four ready signals maturity to every customer you engage with.
 It removes friction from the sales process.
 And it means that when the first enterprise prospect does show up, you’re not scrambling.
 You’re sending a link.

 There’s a structural reason these four documents need to exist together, not just individually: they reference each other and are designed to work as an integrated framework.
 Your Terms of Service incorporate the DPA and SLA by reference.
 Your DPA’s security commitments need to align with what your SLA promises about uptime and incident response.
 Your Privacy Policy’s disclosures about data sharing and retention need to be consistent with the processing scope defined in your DPA.
 If one document exists without the others, or if they’re drafted independently without cross-referencing, you end up with gaps or contradictions.
+A Privacy Policy that says you retain data for 12 months while your DPA commits to deletion within 30 days of termination, for example.
 The protection these documents provide is enhanced when used as a stack, as opposed to any single document in isolation.

 The Real Risk: Someone Else’s Paper